CammiePone/Planning-Docs/MoonAndSpiritsMod.md

 ## Spirits
 - Spirits are unconcerned with mortal happenings, and are neither good nor evil.
-- If appeased, they may assist a player with specific things in which they have power over.
+- If appeased, they may grant blessings related to their domain.
 - Each Spirit is tied to a given Moon Phase, with there being 4 Spirits in total
   - \<placeholder>, the Spirit of Darkness and Wealth.
     - Can be communed with on New and Crescent Moons.